|

 both because of its antioxidant properties and also because of its role in

 amino acid synthesis.
-I also suspect that since the heart prefers fatty
+I also would add zinc 50 mg/day of the chelated, gluconate or citrate form.
+I suspect that since the heart prefers fatty

 acids for fuel, a long-standing deficiency of essential fatty acids causes

 deterioration of heart muscle.
-Lecithin, fish, and primrose oil are
+Lecithin, nuts, fish, and various natural oils are

 sources of essential fatty acids. http://www.doctoryourself.com/lecithin.html If these natural options